Yearbook

-A yearbook, also known as an annual, is a type of a book published annually.
+A yearbook, also known as an annual, is a type of book published annually.
 One use is to record, highlight, and commemorate the past year of a school.
-The term also refers to a book of statistics or facts published annually.
-A yearbook often has an overarching theme that is present throughout the entire book.
+The term also refers to an annual book of statistics or facts.
+A yearbook often has an overarching theme that runs throughout.

 Many high schools, colleges, elementary and middle schools publish yearbooks; however, many schools are dropping yearbooks or decreasing page counts given social media alternatives to a mass-produced physical photographically oriented record.
 From 1995 to 2013, the number of U.S. college yearbooks dropped from roughly 2,400 to 1,000.

 History

-A marble slab commemorating a class of military cadets in Ancient Athens during the time of the Roman Empire is an early example of this sort of document.
-Proto-yearbooks in the form of scrapbooks appeared in US East Coast schools towards the end of the 17th century.
+A marble slab commemorating a class of military cadets in Ancient Athens during the Roman Empire is an early example of this type of document.
+Proto-yearbooks in the form of scrapbooks appeared in New England colonial schools near the end of the 17th century.
 The first formal modern yearbook was the 1806 Profiles of Part of the Class Graduated at Yale College.
-Because printed photography did not yet exist, the 1806 Yale College yearbook included printed silhouettes of the students.
+Because printed photography had not yet existed, the 1806 Yale College yearbook included students' silhouettes.

-In the early 20th century, yearbooks became more accessible following the invention of the printing press; instead of hand-bound journals, yearbooks became mass-produced and machine bound.

 Yearbooks by country

 Australia

-Yearbooks published by Australian schools follow a consistent structure to their North American counterparts.
-Australian yearbooks function as an annual magazine for the school body, with a significant focus on objectively reporting the events that occurred during the schooling year.
-Yearbook staff predominantly consists of only one or two school teachers who serve as editors in chief.
-Australian school yearbooks are predominantly created on A4 paper size, featuring a softcover style front-and-back cover, typically 250 or 300 g/m^{2} density.
-Hardcover-style yearbooks are not as common, although exceptions occur.
-This is sold as allowing a higher level of student involvement whilst making the workflow simpler and easier for all involved.
-Additionally, some schools feature a separate yearbook for students in year 2.

-Publishing

-Australian school yearbooks are primarily published with technology, with a mix of color, spot color, and black and white pages, depending on the school's budget.
+Australian schools may produce magazines or publications in a variety of formats for the school body, reporting events throughout the school year.
+These may be a regular magazine series or a yearly publication often called a magazine or having a unique title.
+The contents may may include including staff, student, prefect and team lists, major event and excursion reports, photos, poems, fictional stories, poems, student art and autographs.

 India

 India does not have a long history of publishing school yearbooks.
 However, top Business schools and Engineering colleges publish custom yearbooks.
-This is typically created by the final-year students of the batch.
-A yearbook or a memory book would consist of testimonials and common pages such as the Director's address and events, and festivals' picture collages.
+The final-year students of the batch typically create this.
+A yearbook or memory book would include testimonials and common pages such as the Director's address and events, and festival picture collages.

 Most top schools create school magazines that are shared with each student.
-Some of the early adopters among school students are starting to create custom yearbooks along the same lines as those created by students from the US or Europe.
-This trend is likely to pick up with the advent of technology platforms that make it easy for students to create them.